-“Incredible,” said MacLeod, who is also the chair and founder of Canadian Cystic Fibrosis.
+“Incredible,” said MacLeod, who is also the chair and founder of Canadian cystic fibrosis treatment society.
 “I went from four litres of oxygen to walking quickly up hills and back to work for 80 plus hours a week.”

-“Let the clinician make the diagnosis in determination in consultation with the patient as to what medication they need and when they most effectively need it,” McLeod told Global News.
+“Let the clinician make the diagnosis in determination in consultation with the patient as to what medication they need and when they most effectively need it,” MacLeod told Global News.